Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## Where are the open source networking ASICs?

-Recent [FCC decisions]() have put the central importance of networking equipement top of mind, and in doing so, have also put the total absence of any entirely open source networking equipement hardware at the top of my mind.
+Recent [FCC decisions]() have put the central importance of networking equipment top of mind, and in doing so, have also put the total absence of any entirely open source networking equipment hardware at the top of my mind.

-Although Open Source Silicon is in its infancy we are currently seeing a number of projects being designed, tested, and for the most ambitious ones, even taped out with some proven silicon already in the wild.
+Although Open Source Silicon is in its infancy we are currently seeing a number of projects being designed, tested, and for the most ambitious ones, even tapedout with some proven silicon already in the wild.

 {{< figure
     src="silicon_proven.jpg"
     caption="Silicon proven RISC-V SoC made as part of wafer.space run 1.
 Yes, it runs Linux."
 >}}

 That said, the vast majority of the most ambitious projects are predominantly [RISC-V SoCs](https://www.crowdsupply.com/baochip/dabao).

 Surprisingly, there has been much less interest in building open hardware for networking equipment.

 Well .. unsurprisingly actually … networking equipment is far less "sexy" than CPUs and has thus received much less attention from the open source community.
-On the other hand, this means there's a huge untapped boulevard of projects open to anyone with more time than common sense to build open source networking equipment chips!
+On the other hand, this means there's a huge untaped   boulevard of projects open to anyone with more time than common sense to build open source networking equipment chips!

 Because, on the other side of the great silicon divide, the world of open source networking equipment is actually quite rich, both in terms of its flourishing software ecosystem and the open PCB/electronics ecosystem, with a flurry of [fully featured open source routers available](https://openwrt.org/toh/openwrt/one).
 Yet, due to the current ecosystem's limitations, under the hood, these are all still all running closed-sourced, blackbox proprietary chips for the central compute and routing tasks.